 - It inhibits the proliferation of tumor cells, thanks to its crocin content.

 - It fights gingivitis and pain in the gums.

-- Improves digestion, eliminates gas and relieves constipation.
+- It improves digestion, eliminates gas, and relieves constipation.

 - It can serve as a treatment for asthma.

 - It improves mood, fighting depression, and anxiety.